|Duration: 13 hours and 45 minutes|

 You won’t see as many towns coming on your own on a day trip.
 You won’t get all the useful information our guides are going to give you.
 A visit to this country, loved by artists, painters, and poets, can restore your soul.
 This suggestive landscape has inspired the works of great British and Italian writers (P.B.Shelley and Eugenio Montale – just to name a few) and painters.

 Our day trip will end approximately at 20.45 in Florence.

-• In case of bad weather it may not be possible to take the ferry boat, which may mean a change in itinerary and no refund will be issued since it is beyond our control. •Customers must be able to climb and descend stairs.
-A moderate amount is involved to visit Cinque Terre.
-This tour is not wheelchair accessible. •If you wish to swim we suggest you to bring sunscreen, swimwear and towel. •In case of national railway strikes we may be forced to change the itinerary and no refund will be issued since it is beyond our control. •Please note: From November 2nd to March 31st due to the absence of the boat service the itinerary would be guaranteed anyway with trains and bus. •A moderate amount is involved to reach the main destinations, we suggest to wear comfortable shoes.
+• Unfortunately, this tour is not wheelchair accessible. • If you wish to swim we suggest you bring sunscreen, swimwear, and a towel. • In case of national railway strikes, we may be forced to change the itinerary and no refund will be issued since it is beyond our control. • Please note: In case of bad weather and from November 2nd to March 31st due to the absence of the boat service the itinerary would be guaranteed anyway with trains and bus. • A moderate amount is involved to reach the main destinations, we suggest wearing comfortable shoes.